 Daniel Goroff is Professor Emeritus of Mathematics and Economics at Harvey Mudd College in Claremont, where he also served as Dean of the Faculty and Vice President for Academic Affairs.
 During twenty years before that at Harvard University, he rose in rank from Assistant Professor of Mathematics to Professor of the Practice and Associate Director of the Derek Bok Center for Teaching and Learning.
-A winner of the Phi Beta Kappa Award—the highest recognition for educational excellence in Harvard’s Faculty of Arts and Science—Goroff not only developed and taught courses in mathematics, but also in physics, economics, engineering, and history of science, as well as a pioneering course on “Decisions, Games, and Negotiations” that was popular online, too.
-The Masters Program he founded and directed at Harvard on “Mathematics for Teaching” still enrolls dozens of degree candidates each year.
+A winner of the Phi Beta Kappa Award—the highest recognition for educational excellence in Harvard’s Faculty of Arts and Science—Goroff not only developed and taught courses in mathematics, but also in economics, physics, engineering, and history of science, as well as a pioneering course on “Decisions, Games, and Negotiations” that was popular online, too.
+The Masters Program he founded and directed at Harvard on “Mathematics for Teaching” still enroll several dozen degree candidates each year.

-Daniel Goroff’s research interests include optimization over time, decision-making under uncertainty, the mathematics of privacy, and the economics of science.
+Goroff’s research interests include decision-making under uncertainty, optimization over time, the mathematics of privacy, and the economics of science.
 He has held extended visiting positions at Bell Laboratories in New Jersey, the Institut des Hautes Études Scientifiques in Paris, the Mathematical Sciences Research Institute in Berkeley, the Dibner Institute at MIT, Columbia University’s Teachers College, and the Bellagio Residency Program for Academic Writing in Italy.
-Books he edited include one on Science and Engineering Careers with Richard Freeman and another three-volume translation with an extended introduction for Henri Poincaré’s Les Méthodes Nouvelles de la Mécanique Céleste by Henri Poincaré.
+Books he edited include one on Science and Engineering Careers with Richard Freeman as well as a three-volume translation, with an extended introduction, of Les Méthodes Nouvelles de la Mécanique Céleste by Henri Poincaré.
 Getting to the Point, a textbook on reasoning co-authored with Nat Kuhn, recently resumed classroom testing.